 John Wickett's Museum of Exotica may be the least-known museum of San Francisco.
 This is not in the least because it lacks intrigue or fascinating objects, but because visits to the private collection are by invitation only- that is, depending on whether Mr. Wickett takes an interest in you when you call to make a reservation.
-The museum has no signage outside, no website or formal listing.

 Visitors who succeed in seeing the collection will be justly rewarded.
 Pieces include: a tribal throne from New Guinea, a bishop's mantle woven with solid gold thread, an antique marionette of Joan of Arc, a whale rib, a bird cage modeled after an Austrian prison, a Tibetan drum made out of human skulls.